rarkhipov/retentioneering-framework/docs/source/getting_started/data_preparation.rst

 Add target events
 -----------------

-Most of our tools aims to estimate how different trajectories leads to different target events.
-So it could be needed to add such events as ``lost`` and ``passed``.
+Most of our tools aim to estimate how different trajectories leads to different target events.
+So you should add such events as ``lost`` and ``passed``.

-For example, there is a list of events that corresponds to passed onboarding.
+For example, there is a list of events that correspond to the passed onboarding.

 .. code:: python